DorukUlucay/dorukulucay.github.io/blog/manual-topic-creation-on-kafka.md

 ---
-title: Kafka Manual Topic Creation
+title: Manual Topic Creation on Kafka
+date: 2023-07-17
 ---

 Recently, I enrolled on a udemy course on microservices.
 It's a good point to mention I am a noob in some of the topics below.